kaloseia/morphe/README.md

 #### Indirected Types

-All entity field types are indirected model field paths.
-This means that the path must begin with a singular root model (*Example:* `type: User.Address.Street` -> `User` as the "root model"), then include the related model names or aliases, and terminate in a field of the last related model name.
-The type is inherited from the terminal model field's type.
+Entity field types are indirected model field paths.
+The path begins with a root model (*Example:* `type: User.Address.Street` -> `User` as the "root model"), and includes related models, terminating in a field of the last related model name.
+The field inherits the type from the terminal model.

-As you may suspect, "many" related model relationships are problematic for indirected types, and are still unsupported until we have explored the "Entity to Model" space more.

 ### Related

 Denoted by the `related:` key, this section lists all related entities.
 This means both dependencies and dependents (prerequisites).

-This is an atypical design decision, made for full system transparency and flexibility, with the assumption that configuration errors are easily detectable with the correct tooling.

-Each relationship is characterized by an `ownership`, as in the directionality of the relationship, and a `cardinality` that differentiates between `1` and `n` related entities.
+Each relationship is characterized by an `ownership` and a `cardinality` that differentiates between `1` and `n` related entities.

-Polymorphism is not supported yet on the entity level due to dealing with unknown trade-offs.

-*Note:* Related entity names and indirected field types may contain the same names, which can be confusing.
-This is still valid, but likely a code-smell since related models are generally self-contained on the entity level.

 #### Supported Ownership Values

-* `For`: The current entity is "for" related entities, when the current entity is a dependent on the existence of related entities.
+* `For`: The current entity is dependent on related entities.
   * *Example:* "Address ForOne User": Address is reliant on the existence of a specified User, because Address explicitly references User identifiers.
-* `Has`: The current entity "has" related entities, when the current entity is required by the related entities.
+* `Has`: The current entity is required by related entities.
   * *Example:* "Address HasMany Document": Address supports the reliance of Documents on the existence of specified Addresses, because Documents explicitly reference Address identifiers.

 #### Supported Cardinality Values

-* `One`: Relationships have a cardinality of one, when the current model's relationship supports one related model instance.
+* `One`: The relationship supports one related entity instance.
   * *Example:* "Address ForOne User": Address is related to one user.
-* `Many`: Relationships have a cardinality of many, when the current model's relationship supports a variable number of related model instances.
+* `Many`: The relationship supports multiple related entity instances.
   * *Example:* "Owner HasMany Address": Owner is related to many addresses.